teamneusta/php-cli-magedev/README.md

 * PHP 5.6 or above
 * docker 1.10 or above

 Magedev uses Docker to orchestrate required services in containers.
 Make sure you have Docker installed on your system.
-You may use the officual install script:
+You may use the official install script:

     wget -qO- https://get.docker.com/ | sh